Altug/BlueBird/README.md

 # BlueBird
-Custimizable Twitter feed fetcher.
+Customizable Twitter feed fetcher.
 Javascript + CSS.

 Based on @jasonmayes ' Twitter-Post-Fetcher I added - removed some parts to simplify the code to my needs as a value related editable user interface.